This course can be tailored to your needs for private, onsite delivery at your location.

 - Leading Change – A look and organizational change management

 Exercise: What will you do in your organization with what you just learned?

 - Who should attend

-This Agile software development training course is designed for anyone who is considering the use of Agile Methods for software development, including:
+This Introduction to Agile training course is designed for anyone who is considering the use of Agile Methods for software development, including: